Orleans, France

 Expats, digital nomads and retirees living in Orleans responded:

 "Expats and digital nomads living in Orleans appreciate the city's rich history and culture, as well as its proximity to Paris.
 They also enjoy the city's vibrant nightlife, its many parks and gardens, and its excellent public transportation system.
-On the other hand, some expats and digital nomads may find the cost of living in Orleans to be quite high, and the city can be quite crowded during peak tourist season," commented one expat living in Orleans, France.
+On the other hand, some expats and digital nomads may find the cost of living in Orleans to be quite high, and the city can be quite crowded during peak tourist season," commented one expat who moved to Orleans.

 What type of social life can someone expect in Orleans?